Read Pablo Raison's commentary on the work!

 How did you react when you were asked to design the Caen University Hospital, a building still under construction?

-This was an original commission for me, as I mainly work on maps of old cities or historical monuments.
-Depicting a modern hospital, and especially one that was still partly under construction, was a real challenge.
-But as a Norman, I've always known the Caen University Hospital.
-It's the first building you see on the horizon when you arrive in the city.
+It was an unusual commission for me, as I usually work on maps of old cities or historical monuments.
+Depicting a modern hospital, especially one still partly under construction, was a real challenge.
+But as someone from Normandy, I've always known the Caen University Hospital.
+It's the first building you see on the horizon when arriving in the city.
 It's a landmark, almost a symbol.
-So I was very happy to have the chance to depict it.
+So I was very happy to have the opportunity to depict it.

-How did you technically go about representing this future building?
+How did you technically approach representing this future building?

-First, a lot of research was required: I worked from 3D views on Google Earth, photos taken on the roof of the current university hospital, and plans.
-The drawing therefore combines a very precise part of reality and a small part of imagination – for example, I added trees that are not yet planted.
-I wanted to keep a faithful but lively style, with people, cars, the tram, and even the city of Caen in the background.
-I use a very fine Rotring pen with Indian ink.
-It took me about a month to complete this drawing, not including the research phase.
+First, a lot of research was required: I worked from 3D views on Google Earth, photos taken from the roof of the current university hospital, and plans.
+The drawing therefore blends a very precise element of reality with a touch of imagination – for example, I added trees that haven't been planted yet.
+I wanted to maintain a faithful yet lively style, with figures, cars, the tram, and even the city of Caen in the background.
+I use a very fine Rotring pen with India ink.
+This drawing took me about a month to complete, not counting the research phase.

 What message did you want to convey through this work?

-I didn't try to convey a direct message, but representing a hospital as important as the one in Caen was close to my heart.
-My mother is a nursing assistant, and I know the importance of these places and those who work there.
+I wasn't trying to convey a direct message, but representing a hospital as important as the one in Caen was something I felt strongly about.
+My mother is a nursing assistant, so I know the importance of these places and the people who work there.
 I see this drawing as a way to pay tribute to them.
-And more broadly, I believe that art has its place in a hospital: it can offer a moment of escape, beauty, and sometimes even comfort, to all those who pass through it.
+And more broadly, I believe that art has its place in a hospital: it can offer a moment of escape, beauty, and sometimes even comfort to everyone who passes through.

-In the main entrance hall and on the consultation platform (Côte de Nacre north entrance)
+In the main entrance hall and on the consultation floor (north Côte de Nacre entrance)

 of the Caen Normandy University Hospital